danskernesdigitalebibliotek/dpl-react/docs/campaigns.md

 Dpl-cms is a cms system based on Drupal, where the system administrators can set up campaigns they want to show to their users.
 Drupal also allows the cms system to act as an API endpoint that we then can contact from our apps.

-The cms administratots can specify the content (image, text) and the visibility criteria for each campaign they create.
+The cms administrators can specify the content (image, text) and the visibility criteria for each campaign they create.
 The visibility criteria is based on search filter facets.
 Does that sound familiar?
-Yes, we use anoter API to get that very data in THIS project - in the search result app.
+Yes, we use another API to get that very data in THIS project - in the search result app.
 The facets differ based on the search string the user uses for their search.

 As an example, the dpl-cms admin could wish to show a Harry Potter related